Karen Hackenberg

 Oil on canvas, 30 x 40 in, $6,700.00

-Will be on display at the Tacoma Art Museum beginning December 2024.
+Currently on display at the Tacoma Art Museum.
 Please contact the gallery for availability.